Art

 ---|---|

-Students will articulate knowledge of core design principles, concepts, media, and techniques. | • Students will demonstrate competency in analyzing artworks using relevant terminology (e.g. elements and principles of design) through written assignments. • Students will evidence command of the elements and principles of design their studio work. |
+Students will articulate knowledge of core design principles, concepts, media, and techniques. | • Students will demonstrate competency in analyzing artworks using relevant terminology (e.g., elements and principles of design) through written assignments. • Students will evidence command of the elements and principles of design their studio work. |

 Students will apply knowledge to critically interpret artworks. | • Students will interpret artworks by making conclusions regarding cause and effect, examining motives, making inferences, and finding evidence to support statements/arguments. • Students will evaluate works of art and justify their position. |

-Students will demonstrate knowledge of art history and its contexts. | • Students will display understanding of art history, past and contemporary, through their writing. • Students will articulate their knowledge of current and past aesthetic movements in their own work. • Students will synthesize prior art history and cultural knowledge with their own work and work of their peers through writing, discussions, and critiques. |
+Students will demonstrate knowledge of art history and its contexts. | • Students will display understanding of art history, past and contemporary, through their writing. • Students will articulate their knowledge of current and past aesthetic movements in their own work. |

-Students will develop knowledge and professional skill-sets in art disciplines. | • Students will gain general competencies in foundational disciplines. • Students will demonstrate professional practices through hands-on and research activities. • Students will produce a capstone experience that evidences an expertise in the discipline. |
+Students will develop knowledge and professional skill sets in art disciplines. | • Students will develop an art lesson plan that includes cross-discipline learning. • Students will develop an art lesson plan that includes cross-discipline learning. • Students will produce a capstone experience that evidences an expertise in the discipline. |

-Students will establish basic teaching aptitudes and proficiencies in art education. | • Students will establish basic teaching aptitudes by taking and passing standardized exams in Reading, Writing, and Math. • Students will demonstrate teaching proficiency by successfully completing a 16- week student teaching experience. |
+Students will establish basic teaching aptitudes and proficiencies in art education. | • Students will establish basic teaching aptitudes by taking and passing standardized exams in Reading, Writing, and Math. • Students will demonstrate teaching proficiency by successfully completing a 16-week student teaching experience. |

 General Education | ||